miloszmisiek/ci-p5-cutback/README.md

 ![Country Selection](documentation/features/country-filter.png)

-- The sorting list provides users with functionality to display products in ascending and descending order with their selection.
+- The sorting list provides users with the functionality to display products in ascending and descending order with their selection.

 ![Sorting List](documentation/features/sorting-list.png)

-- The show all button resets all the filters, but sorting option remains unchanged in case user prefer to display products by the order of their choice.
+- The show-all button resets all the filters, but the sorting option remains unchanged in case users prefer to display products by the order of their choice.

 **- Home Page Products Display**

 - The main page displays the products that exist in the database.
-They are displayed in three columns and three proudcts per row.
-Maxiumium products displayed are 12 per page.
-If more products exist in the database, the pagination menu is displayed to allow users for navigation.
+They are displayed in three columns and three products per row.
+Maximum products displayed are 12 per page.
+If more products exist in the database, the pagination menu is displayed to allow users to navigate.

   [Home Page Products Display](documentation/features/products-page.png)

 **- The Product Card**

-- The products on the main page and in the profile page are displayed in the form of cards to give access to the most important data and to fit the most of them on the page.
-The data displayed are products images, price, average rating and ratings and reviews counters.
+- The products on the main page and the profile page are displayed in the form of cards to give access to the most important data and to fit most of them on the page.
+The data displayed are product images, price, average rating and ratings and reviews counters.

 - The title is a link to the product page.

-- The product card serves as an entry point to explore the product more in the product page.
-It brings attention by the most important data about the product.
+- The product card serves as an entry point to explore the product more on the product page.
+It brings attention to the most important data about the product.

 ![The Product Card](documentation/features/product-card.png)

 **- The Product Page**

-- Accessed through title link in the product card.
+- Accessed through the title link in the product card.

 - Images are displayed with sliding animation or by arrows.